 Local Speed

-Norton Secure VPN’s nearby speeds are right up there with the fastest VPNs.
+Norton VPN’s nearby speeds are right up there with the fastest VPNs.
 If your VPN only drops your speeds between 10-20%, then it’s one of the best.

 Her ping rate and upload speeds barely dropped at all